ahrefs/rebench/readme.md

 of ram.

 I first generated a large file (239M) with reoccuring pattern `$$//$$` appearing 50 000 times.
 Code for that can be found in `bin/gen.ml`.
+The file is not included because it exceed github's size limit.

 Then I tested splitting and replacing, a 1000 times each.